 While this could be a cardigan, pullover or anything else, I personally prefer to wear a full zip hoodie on flights.
 They are extremely easy to put on and take off, which is great when the plane gets too hot or cool.
 When we travel, a good hoodie is considered my standard uniform.

-The hood is also great for pulling over your head to shield from lights, sound and your seatmate, if you’re trying to avoid conversation.
-Of course, a zip-up hoodie comes in handy when you’re fighting travel anxiety and travel OCD.
+The hood is also great for pulling over your head to shield from lights, sound, and your seatmate, if you’re trying to avoid conversation.
+Of course, a zip-up hoodie comes in handy when you’re fighting travel anxiety.
 It’s like a cocoon that can shut out the world (and block coughs haha).
 Plus, it just feels snuggly and cozy!

 Layers are important when you’re traveling so that, if you have to remove your sweater or hoodie, you’ve got something on underneath.
 This isn’t the time to wear something heavy.
 Instead, choose a light shirt that fits comfortably.